spliffli/news-trading-analyzer/docs/index-en.md

 ## **8. Lots**

-For every buy or sell order, the amount of lots (a.k.a. lot size or position size) must be specified.
-One lot refers to the standard trading size for a particular currency pair.
-The size of a lot varies by currency pair and can range from 1,000 units of the base currency to 100,000 units or more.
-For example, a standard lot for the EUR/USD currency pair is 100,000 units of the euro.

-The lot size you trade with has a direct impact on the amount of profit or loss you can make from a given amount of pips.
-This is because the profit or loss from a trade is calculated based on the size of the position you take, which is determined by the lot size.

-For example, let's say you buy 1 lot of EUR/USD at 1.2000 and the price rises to 1.2020, which is a movement of 20 pips.
-If you close the trade at this price, you would make a profit of $200, as one standard lot of EUR/USD is worth $100,000 and each pip is worth $10.
-If you buy 0.1 lots of EUR/USD and the price moves 20 pips, then you would make a profit of $20 as each pip is worth $1.

-The lot size you trade with is an important factor to consider when calculating potential profits and losses in forex trading because it has has a direct impact on the amount of profit or loss you can make from a given amount of pips.
-Traders must carefully consider their lot size in relation to their trading strategy and risk tolerance.
+Lot size, or position size, must be specified for every buy or sell order in forex trading.
+The lot size directly impacts potential profit or loss, as it determines the position size and value of each pip.
+For EUR/USD, 1 lot has a pip-value of $10 (This amount varies by currency pair).
+So, a 20-pip movement in a 1-lot EUR/USD trade results in a $200 profit, while the same movement in a 0.1 lot trade (Where 1 pip = $1) would result in a $20 profit.
+Traders must carefully consider their lot size in relation to their strategy and risk tolerance.

 ## **9. Spread**

-The spread in forex refers to the difference between the bid price and the ask price of a currency pair.
-The bid price is the price at which a buyer is willing to buy the currency pair, while the ask price is the price at which a seller is willing to sell the currency pair.

-The spread is essentially the cost of trading and is typically measured in pips.
-The spread is determined by the liquidity providers, such as banks and other financial institutions, and is influenced by various factors such as market volatility, liquidity, and supply and demand.

-For example, if the bid price for EUR/USD is 1.2000 and the ask price is 1.2002, the spread is 2 pips.
-This means that a trader who wants to buy EUR/USD will have to pay the ask price of 1.2002, while a trader who wants to sell EUR/USD will receive the bid price of 1.2000.

-During economic news events, the bid-ask spread often widens and the available liquidity decreases, as there may be fewer market participants willing to buy or sell the currency pair at the prevailing prices.

-The decrease in liquidity during economic news events can cause increased volatility and slippage, as the bid-ask spread widens and it becomes more difficult to execute trades at the desired price levels.
-This can make it more challenging for traders to enter or exit positions quickly and efficiently, which can increase the risk of losses.
+The spread in forex represents the difference between the bid and ask prices of a currency pair, essentially serving as the cost of trading.
+Influenced by factors such as market volatility, liquidity, and supply and demand, the spread is typically measured in pips and determined by liquidity providers like banks and financial institutions.
+During economic news events, the bid-ask spread may widen and liquidity decrease, leading to increased volatility and slippage, which can make it challenging for traders to enter or exit positions quickly and efficiently, raising the risk of losses.
+Thus, employing a strategy like a 5-pip trailing stop loss can help mitigate these risks.

-For that reason, this strategy uses a 5 pip trailing stoploss, which means the price only has to move 5 pips to breakeven and anything above that is profit.

 ## **10. Liquidity**

-In the context of forex trading and the order book, liquidity refers to the abundance and availability of buy and sell orders for a specific currency pair, which enables traders to efficiently execute transactions with minimal impact on market prices and reduced transaction costs.
-The foreign exchange market is the most liquid market globally, with a daily trading volume exceeding $6 trillion.
-High liquidity in the forex market leads to a robust and efficient order book, which in turn affects trading conditions and opportunities for traders.
+Liquidity in forex trading refers to the abundance and availability of buy and sell orders for a specific currency pair, allowing for efficient transactions with minimal price impact and reduced costs.
+The forex market, with over $6 trillion daily trading volume, is highly liquid, resulting in a robust order book and favorable trading conditions.
+High liquidity leads to tight bid-ask spreads, lower transaction costs, and minimal price movements when entering or exiting positions.
+Factors affecting liquidity include geopolitical events, economic data releases, market sentiment, and trading hours.
+Major currency pairs like EUR/USD, USD/JPY, and GBP/USD exhibit higher liquidity, providing better trading opportunities, faster execution, and reduced price impact for traders.

-A highly liquid forex market has a large number of buyers and sellers actively participating in trading.
-As a result, the order book is filled with numerous buy and sell orders at various price levels.
-This abundance of orders allows traders to easily enter and exit positions without causing significant price movements or affecting the currency pair's market price.
-In a liquid market, the order book has tight bid-ask spreads, which means the difference between the highest price a buyer is willing to pay (bid) and the lowest price a seller is willing to accept (ask) is minimal.
-Tight spreads lower the overall transaction costs for traders, making it more cost-effective to trade.

-In contrast, low liquidity in the forex market results in a sparse order book with fewer buy and sell orders.
-This can lead to wider bid-ask spreads, increased slippage (the difference between the expected price of a trade when creating an order vs. the price at which it is actually executed/filled), and a higher likelihood of price gaps (sudden jumps in the market price without any trades occurring in between).
-These factors can increase transaction costs and create more volatile trading conditions.

-The forex market's liquidity is affected by several factors, such as geopolitical events, economic data releases, market sentiment, and trading hours.
-The most liquid currency pairs are the major pairs, such as EUR/USD, USD/JPY, and GBP/USD, which have tighter spreads and more stable prices compared to less liquid pairs or exotic currencies.
-High liquidity in the forex market ultimately provides better trading opportunities, faster execution, and reduced price impact for traders.

 ## **11. Stoploss (SL)**